richardson-dp-github/wdd/README.md

 * Consider all code here in as a developmental prototype and forgive any imperfections

+### slave_sniff.py is loaded onto each agent (probably a raspberry pi) and will execute sniff, filter, send

+* Sniff
+* Filter
+** Filtering for the desired kind of WiFi Packets (eg mostly probe requests) ** Also, for ethical reasons, this provides the opportunity to white-list MAC addresses
+* Send

 ### Current Work, Status

 * Currently, this project is in the status of laying down the groundwork for work that might go in a number of directions.
 This groundwork may be almost a repeat of sources found elsewhere.
 Sources and references are cited as much as is feasible.